 It seems as if slow cooker meals have become the new “it” thing.
-(Who would have known that a random Facebook page with some interesting slow cooker recipes could get over 1 million likes in 2 weeks.
-I’ll reserve my opinion…) If you are a regular reader of my blog, you’ll know that I’ve had mixed opinions on slow cooker recipes/meals.
+If you are a regular reader of my blog, you’ll know that I’ve had mixed opinions on slow cooker recipes/meals.
 But last month’s Cookbook of the Month really inspired me to use my slow cooker more.
 In fact, there was a week last month when I was making recipes from that book that I developed 4 more slow cooker recipes as well.
 I had 1 or 2 slow cookers going every day for that whole week!!
 Luckily, only 2 recipes that I made didn’t turn out like I wanted them to, but everything else turned out fantastic.

 Among those recipes was this recipe for Tamale Balls.
 Well, I can’t take all the credit.
 A few weeks back, I was talking to my mother-in-law about recipes.
 We were actually discussing stuffed peppers, and different twists you could make on them.
 My mother-in-law then told me about a recipe she used to make for her kids when they were growing up – these tamale balls.
 She said that a pepper stuffed with the tamale ball mix would probably be fantastic!!
 That evening, she sent me home with a copy of an old family cookbook with the recipe.